It's easy to take good pictures in Memphis. All you need is your camera, some friends and this list of Memphis' most photogenic places:

 7. National Ornamental Metal Museum (374 Metal Museum Drive, Memphis, Tenn.)

-The National Ornamental Metal Museum’s grounds are high on a bluff overlooking the Mississippi River, just south of the Old Bridge, at the site of an old military hospital.
-The grounds are free when the museum is open, and there are plenty of sculptures to pose with.
+The National Ornamental Metal Museum's grounds are high on a bluff overlooking the Mississippi River, just south of the Old Bridge, at the site of an old military hospital.
+It's free to enter the grounds when the museum is open, but if you are wanting to take professional photography, there is a fee (go here for details).
 Also, check out the hilly green Chickasaw mounds across the street from the Museum.

 8. Summer Ave.
 (Runs from East Parkway to Germantown)